SS4A Applicant Eligibility

 A State university, school district, or local public health agency is an eligible applicant if it is a political subdivision of a State, as defined above.

-The following applicants are ineligible for the SS4A grant program:
+The following applicants are not eligible for the SS4A grant program:

 - State-level agencies (e.g., State Departments of Transportation).